GoogleChrome/developer.chrome.com/site/en/docs/webstore/monetize-firebase/index.md

 ## Create your web app

+You can use a few different Firebase features and Stripe to process payments without building your own server infrastructure.
+This example also uses [FirebaseUI][firebase-ui].
 To customize and deploy your own version of the [open-source cloud-functions-stripe-sample.web.app][firebase-stripe-web-app], follow these steps.

 {% Aside %}